 - Loads quickly.
-On average, PWAs take less than 1 second to load.
+On average, such applications take less than 1 second to load.

 - Works without the Internet.
-Thanks to caching, PWAs are autonomous from the Internet.
+Thanks to caching, they are autonomous from the Internet.

 - Flexible.
-Web apps work on all available operating systems and in any browser.
+They work on all available operating systems and in any browser.

 - Familiar.
-A web app shortcut looks exactly the same as the familiar icon of a mobile app.
+The app shortcut looks exactly the same as the familiar icon of a mobile app.

 - Familiar functionalities are pretty skimpy.
-PWAs don’t use all the functions of a device.
+The apps don’t use all the functions of a device.
 And the ones they do use, sadly, only work on some OSs.
 For example, on iOS they can not access Bluetooth or contactless payment.

 - Complicated distribution.
 Since such apps are not in the stores, it’s pretty unlikely that a user might come across one by chance.
 Your clients must knowingly go to your website and only then add the app to their device.

 - Lower performance compared to custom apps.
-Native and cross-platform apps have much better performance compared to PWAs.
+Native and cross-platform apps have much better performance compared to this type.

 - They don’t really get along with Apple.
-The features you can recreate in PWAs aren’t always available on iOS.
-Our table below shows how many Android and iOS capabilities can be supported by PWAs.
+Not all features are always available on iOS.
+Our table below shows how many Android and iOS capabilities can be supported.

-- A PWA can only store 50MB of data and files—it’s the amount of space allotted to static caching (js, html, css, images).
+- The app can only store 50MB of data and files—it’s the amount of space allotted to static caching (js, html, css, images).
 Data can be stored in IndexedDB where the limits are not as strict and depend on the storage size—500 МB for 1 GB of free space and more.

 - You can’t access Bluetooth, the sequential port, beaconing, Touch ID, Face ID, the altitude sensor, or battery data.
 Some of it, you can get around with web permissions (such as Face ID and Touch ID, now available on iOS 14).
 But each permission requires a user permission — there’s no asking for all of them at once.
 You need to know exactly which permissions you’re going to need to tell what you’ll be able or unable to use exactly.